 I will see anything I get a free ticket to.
 It doesn’t matter if I’ve heard of it, it doesn’t matter what borough it’s in, it doesn’t even matter if I think I probably will not like it.
 If I am offered a free ticket to a play, I will go.
-And until I started writing for the theater section of my college paper at a school in New York City, I thought this was the obvious position to take.
+And until I started writing for the theater section of my college newspaper in New York, I thought this was the obvious position to take.

-As a staff writer I was offered comps on press nights to somewhere around three shows a week, always a pair of seats.
-And more often than not I ended up going alone.
-I could not give my tickets away and maybe it’s because my friends didn’t like me much, that’s definitely possible.
+As a staff writer, I was offered complimentary tickets on press nights to around three shows a week -- always a pair of seats -- and more often than not I ended up going alone.
+I could not give my tickets away, and maybe it’s because my friends didn’t like me much, that’s definitely possible.
 But if they were telling the truth, the most common reason for not wanting to go was:

 “I’m not really a theater person.”

 What does that mean?
-I was invited to everything ranging from experimental pieces in black box theaters, to blockbusting Broadway musicals, and even one show where you downloaded the dialogue to your iPod and then chased the cast through Central Park while listening to it.
-How does all that get grouped under one umbrella so cleanly that you’d rather get wet than walk under it?
+I was invited to everything ranging from experimental pieces in black box theaters, to blockbusting Broadway musicals, and even one show where you downloaded the dialogue onto your phone and then chased the cast through Central Park while listening to it.
+How does all that get grouped under one umbrella?
+And why would people rather get wet than stand under it?

 “It’s just not for me.”

 Ah.
 This one, I understood.
 It wasn’t that my peers didn’t want to go to the theater.
 It was that they suspected the theater didn’t want them to go to it.
 And they weren’t wrong.
-Even as I began to write this post, I hesitated at first from using my experience in college as a point of entry, worried that contextualizing the piece from the point of view of a student would lead to readers taking it less seriously.
+Even as I began to write this post, I hesitated at first to use my experience in college as a point of entry, worried that contextualizing the piece from the point of view of a student would lead to readers taking it less seriously.
 Even now, I have the urge to add some piece of information that makes it clear, “by the way I’m not still a student!”
 (Look at that, I did it).
-An impulse that, I now realize, is of course part of the problem.
+An impulse that I now realize is, of course, part of the problem.

-On August 23rd, Nick Gandiello, a playwright, posted on his Facebook (yes, we are going to talk about Facebook, because it’s a thing that exists, prominently, in the world, and deriding the relevance of things perceived to be lowbrow is what got Theater in to this mess), “Today I witnessed an audience member get so frustrated with the engaged, passionate reactions of the younger audience around them that they sshhh’d an actor who had just entered on a line.”
-(Nick clarified that he observed it from across the space, and the patron wasn't shushing a student: they seemed agitated by the noise in the audience in general, and when an actor entered abruptly while speaking, it seemed they thought it was another audience member, and shushed the actor.
+On August 23rd, playwright Nick Gandiello posted on his Facebook (yes, we are going to talk about Facebook, because it’s a thing that exists, prominently, in the world, and deriding the relevance of things perceived to be lowbrow is what got Theater into this mess), “Today I witnessed an audience member get so frustrated with the engaged, passionate reactions of the younger audience around them that they sshhh’d an actor who had just entered on a line.”
+(Nick clarified that he observed it from across the space, and that the patron wasn't shushing a student.
+They seemed agitated by the noise of the audience in general, and when an actor entered abruptly while speaking, it seemed they thought it was another audience member, and shushed the actor.
 They seemed to immediately realize their error).

 In my experience, many audience members are allergic the expressions, and sometimes even just the presence, of audience members who react to art differently than they do.
 Theater Etiquette, this unwritten code of how one should act during a show, has some good points.
 But, like any old document, it needs some updates.
 And who better to make them than Steinberg-award-winning playwright and author-of-the-play-Nick-and-his-students-were-attending-during-the-above-mentioned-performance herself, Dominique Morisseau.

-In the program for her play Pipeline, which just completed a run at Lincoln Center, there wasn’t just a neon slip telling you in bold letters to turn off your cellphone (which you should do, don’t get me wrong).
-Dominique also included an insert titled “Playwright’s Rules of Engagement.”
+In the program for her play Pipeline, which recently completed a run at Lincoln Center, there wasn’t just a neon slip telling you in bold letters to turn off your cellphone.
+Dominique also included an insert entitled “Playwright’s Rules of Engagement.”
 It is a welcoming document.
-She includes statements like “You are allowed to have audible moments of reaction and surprise,” and “My work requires a few ‘um hmmms’ and ‘uhn uhnnns’ should you need to use them.
+She includes statements like, “You are allowed to have audible moments of reaction and surprise,” and, “My work requires a few ‘um hmmms’ and ‘uhn uhnnns’ should you need to use them.
 Just maybe in moderation,” and she wrote it all down because there is no need for it to be a secret.
 There is no need to have been previously indoctrinated in Theater.

 Experiencing the stories told through theater must become a more universal experience.
 You shouldn’t have to be a “theater person” to enjoy going to the theater.
-Can you hear me?
-I said,
+I'd like to say that again.

 YOU SHOULDN’T HAVE TO BE A “THEATER PERSON” TO ENJOY GOING TO THE THEATER.

-I wanted to emphasize that, because I think it’s important, and I wanted to do so not in some insider blog way, but in the most universal way I know how, because of course I hope “blog people” aren’t the only people who read this.
-And guess what, that was really easy to do, because there is no insider blog way.
+I wanted to emphasize that, because I think it’s important, and I wanted to do so not in some insider blog way, but in the most universal way I know how - in caps lock.
+Because of course I hope “blog people” aren’t the only people who read this.
+And guess what, that was really easy to do, because there is no "insider blog way."
 There aren’t “blog people” and “not blog people.”
 That’s not a thing.
 People just read.
 And nobody tells them they’re doing it wrong.

-Shushing a person, BECAUSE OF THEIR REACTION TO THE ART (I am not advocating for the conversation the people behind you are having about where they’re going to have dinner), is telling them, don’t enjoy the play.
+Shushing a person because of their reaction to the art (I am not advocating for the conversation the people behind you are having about where they’re going to have dinner after the show) is telling them, don’t enjoy the play.
 And if you tell someone “Don’t enjoy the play,” they won’t.
 They will leave.
 They will go enjoy something else and they won’t come back.

 I sat down with my partner at Lincoln Center for a recent performance of Pipeline and when he opened his program and saw the Rules he grabbed my arm.
 When I looked, his mouth was open and he was pointing to the first Rule on the list.